Swissnex: Swissnex in China

 Swissnex in China, the Science Consulate of Switzerland in China, was founded in 2008 and is located in the heart of Shanghai.
 Working together with the Science, Education and Technology Section at the Embassy of Switzerland in China and Consulates-General in Chengdu, Guangzhou, Hong Kong and Shanghai, Swissnex in China connects the dots between Switzerland and China in science, research, education and innovation.
-The main goal of Swissnex in China is to establish a solid, long-lasting network of cooperation between Swiss and Chinese academics and researchers, serving as a base for bottom-up initiatives, as well as to help Swiss startups to prepare their first step in China, to discover the market, to meet professional coaches and to connect with local experts.
+The main goal of Swissnex in China is to establish a network of cooperation between Swiss and Chinese academics and researchers, serving as a base for bottom-up initiatives, as well as to help Swiss startups to prepare their first step in China, to discover the market, to meet professional coaches and to connect with local experts.
 Public events organized by Swissnex in China cover the future of work, AI, circular economy, quantum computing, fintech, sustainable design, and more.

+Swissnex in China has also organized the Climate Ring in Shanghai in 2025, a program featuring symposiums with Prof. Tobias Brosch, Dr. Elena Cima, Dr. Zhongming Shi, and more, as well as an exhibition by Khalil Berro.

 Swissnex in India

-Swissnex in India, Consulate General of Switzerland is located in India's startup capital and education hub, Bangalore, close to the central business district.
-Services offered by Swissnex in India include CTI India market entry camp covering fact finding (digital assistance) for startups, market validation (field immersion for 1-3 weeks) and market entry (1-3 months), focus group discussions for Swiss researchers, professors and startups, startup coaching, public events, university affairs, alumni networking, workspace, and more.
-Public events organized by Swissnex in India cover topics such as applied research, robotics, innovative design, augmented reality, sustainable architecture, and more.
+Swissnex in India, part of the global Swissnex network, operates under the Consulate General of Switzerland and is based in Bengaluru, India’s startup capital and a leading education and research hub.
+Located near the central business district, Swissnex in India serves as a bridge between Switzerland and India in the fields of education, research, innovation, and art.

+Swissnex in India aims to connect Switzerland and India in education, research, and innovation.
+In collaboration with Innosuisse, it supports Swiss startups through programs for market exploration and entry in India.
+Swissnex also facilitates academic partnerships, organizes public events on science and technology, supports Swiss university alumni, and provides collaborative workspaces for researchers and entrepreneurs.